Diamondbacks vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- Arizona has entered 39 games this season as the underdog by -105 or more and is 19-20 in those contests.

-- The Diamondbacks have an implied victory probability of 51.2% according to the moneyline set for this matchup.
+- Based on this matchup's moneyline, the Diamondbacks' implied win probability is 52.4%.

-- Arizona and its opponents have gone over the total this season in 39 of its 85 opportunities.
+- Arizona has had an over/under set by bookmakers 86 times, and have combined with opponents to go over the total in 40 of those games (40-42-4).

-- The Diamondbacks have an against the spread record of 6-4-0 in 10 games with a line this season.
+- The Diamondbacks have a 6-4-0 record against the spread this season (covering 60% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!